marylinemajiade/SimpleJaxRSProject/README.md

 # SimpleJaxRSProject
-Reverse a string entered by the User in the URL.
+Reverse a string entered by the user in the URL.
 The project is developped with Jax RS and Tomcat 9.0.41.